rust-lang/project-const-generics/design/constraining-generic-parameters.md

 ```

 When calling `Weird::<3>::returns_a()`, there is no way to restrict the generic parameters `A` or `B` so this has to error.
-If a generic parameter is used by an injective expression, then we should allow this.
+If a generic parameter is used by an injective expression, then we could allow this.
 The most relevant case here are
 constructors:
 ```rust
 struct UsesOption<const N: Option<usize>>;